livveti/python_data_project/README.md

 *Box Plot visualizes the distributions of salary for the top paid skills and top demanded skills*

 ### Takeaways
-- The top bar shows that specialized technical skills, such as dplyr, Bitbucket, and Gitlab, are correlated with higher salaries, with some reaching up to $200K.
+- The top bar shows that specialized technical skills, such as `dplyr`, `Bitbucket`, and `Gitlab`, are correlated with higher salaries, with some reaching up to $200K.
 This suggests that advanced technical skills can enhance salary potential.
-- The bottom bar illustrates that Python is the highest-paying skill among the top 10 most in-demand skills, making it the most valuable skill for Data Analysts.
+- The bottom bar illustrates that `Python` is the highest-paying skill among the top 10 most in-demand skills, making it the most valuable skill for Data Analysts.
-- Microsoft skills, such as PowerPoint, Excel, and Word, appear at the bottom of the list, suggesting that while these skills are widespread, their value is diminished for Data Analysts.
+- Microsoft skills, such as `PowerPoint`, `Excel`, and `Word`, appear at the bottom of the list, suggesting that while these skills are widespread, their value is diminished for Data Analysts.
 - There’s a clear difference between the highest-paying skills and the most in-demand ones.
 To boost career potential, Data Analysts should aim to build a diverse skill set that includes both high-paying specialized skills and widely recognized foundational skills.

 ## 4. What is the most Optimal skill to learn for Data Analyst?